Georgetown Dawes Family Page

 This particular branch of the Dawes family began to grow when Chris, after eight years in Toronto met Marcia Dykstra, they were married on July 24th 1999, in an orchard owned by Marcia’s family on the south shore of Georgian Bay between the Blue Mountains and the Beaver Valley.
 Carrying on her family’s interest in agriculture she had helped for years in the orchards, planted trees in northern Ontario and Manitoba, worked on a sheep farm in New Zealand: but Chris and Marcia met while she, a medical secretary by profession, was working in Toronto, living in Mississauga and singing alto in the Georgetown Choral Society.
 Chris had often performed with the Choral Society since 1990: but the town took on special meaning in 1996 when he and the GCS Board’s Secretary met and fell in love.

-The house on King Street in Georgetown entered the family in December 2000, while Chris was Organist and Director of Music at St. James’ Anglican Cathedral, at the corner of King and Church Streets in downtown Toronto.
+The house on King Street in Georgetown entered the family in December 2000, while Chris was Organist and Director of Music at St. James’ Anglican Cathedral in downtown Toronto.
 Chris had worked for St. James’ and lived in an apartment in the Cathedral Parish House for nine years before Marcia joined him there.
 The two began looking for houses in the Georgetown area shortly after they were marrried, partly because of its accessibility to Toronto and its airport, and partly because of the strategic placement in the middle of the various Dykstra locations in southwestern Ontario.
 The house, with a large back yard facing (to the delight of Chris, Nate, and eventually Simon) the historic Grand Trunk Railway (now CN), dates from the early 1920s and is near the town’s train station.

 For two years Chris & Marcia lived both in Toronto and Georgetown, but when little Nathaniel David joined the household just after 9am on Wednesday April 17th 2002 they gave up the apartment, making Georgetown their permanent home.
 This photo is of Nate just after he was born in the Trillium Health Centre in Mississauga, at eight pounds even.
 Finding themselves suddenly 100% Georgetown residents and one person more numerous, the Georgetown Daweses felt a pressing need for more space in their house, and while Nate was still an infant, finished their basement (photo below), adding storage, office and recreational space, and a second bathroom.
 Nate was very helpful to this large and complex project whose time and cost overruns rivaled that of any government project.